ctman96/CPSC-416-A3/README.txt

 has been reverted BEFORE setting the state to WTX_ABORTED.
 - According to piazza @399, we do not have to process any requests while waiting for a response.
 We therefore ignore all command requests while waiting for a success or fail.
+- From piazza @483, we enter the uncertain state after sending a "preparedToCommit" message to the txManager, and then crashing.
+When we come back, we will wait for
+- As per piazza @412, we enter an 'uncertain state' after sending a prepared message but not yet recieving a commit message from the txmanager.
+In this state, we wait 30 seconds, and then send another prepared message every 10 seconds.